hookjamesa/austin_animal_shelter_analysis/README.md

 ## Project Overview and Objective

 The Austin Animal Center is the largest no-kill animal shelter in the United States that provides care and shelter to over 18,000 animals each year.
-The goal of this study is to perform exploratory analysis to determine whether there is a predictable pattern or visible trend to shelter pet adoption outcomes.
+The goal of this study is to perform exploratory analysis to determine whether there is a predictable pattern or visible trend to shelter pet adoption outcomes at the shelter.
 A supervised machine learning model is also built to try and predict what the adoption outcome for an animal at the shelter will be based on a range of criteria (e.g. animal type, breed, age, time in shelter, etc.).

 ### Purpose of the study